VSH24/VSH1-hopverkefni/README.md

 # verkefni-1

-Þetta er sýnishorn af lokaverkefni VSH1A
+<a href ="http://tsuts.tskoli.is/2t/gjg/" title="lokaverkefni VSH1A">Þetta er sýnishorn af lokaverkefni VSH1A</a>